 The German shepherd is an active breed.
 Your puppy will require vigorous daily exercise that will continue well into adulthood.

-This is not a breed that will happy just laying around your living room or left locked out in the backyard.
+German Shepherds are not a breed that will happy just lying around your living room or left locked out in the backyard.
 If under-exercised and not mentally challenged, this breed can become restless and destructive.

 German shepherds need a purpose or a job within their pack.
-Obedience training, constructive play, sport work, etc. provides an ideal constructive outlet for your puppies energy and focus.
+Obedience training, constructive play, sport work, etc. provides an ideal constructive outlet for your puppy’s energy and focus.

 A grooming routine should be established early with your German shepherd puppy to get them accustomed to being brushed, having their paws and ears checked regularly and nails trimmed.

-This breed sheds all year around.
-It is recommended they be brushed on a daily basis, or every other day, to reduce the amount of hair in your home.
+This breed sheds all year round.
+It is recommended they be brushed on a daily, or every other day, to reduce the amount of hair in your home.

 Bathe only when necessary as over bathing can cause skin irritation from oil depletion.